HabitatFramework/UserGuide/preface/preface.rst

 :doc:`../glossary/glossary` \ contains a brief glossary and description of commonly used terms.

-:doc:`../appendix/appendix` \ introduces tips for optimising performance and known issues with the tool.
+:doc:`../appendix/appendix` \ introduces tips for optimising performance, lists known issues with the tool and contains a copy of the GNU Free Documentation License v1.3 covering this guide.

 .. index::